-1 Work in pairs and discuss the questions.
+1> Work in pairs and discuss the questions.

 - 1 What sort of people do you get drawn to?
 Why? - 2 What sort of people do you stay away from?
 What puts you off people?
 Why? - 3 What do you make of the following quotations?
 How far do you agree/disagree with them?
-Why?

-$2\rangle$ In your notebook, complete the excerpt from a blog.
+Why? - $2\rangle$ In your notebook, complete the excerpt from a blog.
 Choose the correct option from each pair.
 The expressions are not given in the same order as they appear in the text.

-mine / my means / is meant pursuing / pursuit had been bubbling / were bubbling dependable / dependent had overheard / overheard desiring / desirable have arranged / had arranged character.
-I didn't get to hear the rest as I 6 to see a friend, and had to rush.
-However, once I got home, I went in 7 to of my own answers to see if we do fall in love with other people's brains.
-It turned out that some of us, indeed, find intelligence the most 8 trait in the opposite sex, more appealing than anything else.
+mine / my means / is meant pursuing / pursuit had been bubbling / were bubbling dependable / dependent had overheard / overheard desiring / desirable have arranged / had arranged on character.
+I didn't get to hear the rest as I had arranged to see a friend, and had to rush.
+However, once I got home, I went in pursuit of my own answers to see if we do fall in love with other people's brains.
+It turned out that some of us, indeed, find intelligence the most desirable trait in the opposite sex, more appealing than anything else.
 Interested?
 Read on ...

-The other day, I1 a a fascinating conversation.
-I was sitting in a bistro when two young women walked in and sat at a table next to 2 b.
-They 3 b over with excitement, talking about a new dating app.
-It 4 c to help you find a true match based on what you represent intellectually rather than just on mutual physical attraction or being 5 c on know wise connect fall regard able skill resist
+The other day, I overheard a fascinating conversation.
+I was sitting in a bistro when two young women walked in and sat at a table next to mine.
+They were bubbling over with excitement, talking about a new dating app.
+It is meant to help you find a true match based on what you represent intellectually rather than just on mutual physical attraction or being dependent know wise connect fall regard able skill resist